ishita-pandey28/India-inflation-dashboard/README.md

-# India-inflation-dashboard
+# India's-inflation-dashboard
-Interactive India Inflation Dashboard built using Excel and Power BI.
+India's Inflation Dashboard built using Excel and Power BI.